There are a million ways to measure how much you’re winning at life. Getting a raise? Well, that's certainly one of them.

 Only the amount of your earnings that extends into the higher tax bracket will be taxed at a higher percent.
 Don’t sabotage a raise because you think you’ll save on taxes.

-A raise means that you can start living large and that your new income can go towards the finer things in life.
+A raise means that you can start living large and that your new income can go towards the finer things in life and fulfilling your wants.

 This kind of “lifestyle inflation” can drive your personal finances into the ground.
 Increasing your spending before securing financial stability with your new salary is unwise.
 Hold off on making large purchases and lifestyle changes right away.
 It's important to live within your means.
 Start there, and then decide whether any lifestyles changes are viable or realistic.